 Capital improvements can raise the basis or cost in your home by investing in various upgrades.
 The benefit is that it will lower your gain and may save taxes when you sell your home.

 Capital improvements must add value to your home, prolong its useful life or adapt it to new uses.
 Repairs are routine in nature to maintain the value and keep the property in an ordinary, operating condition.
-Additions of decks, pools, fences and landscaping add value to a home as well as new floor covering, counter-tops and various other updates.
+Additions of decks, pools, fences, and landscaping add value to a home as well as new floor covering, counter-tops and various other updates.
 Replacing a roof, appliances or heating and cooling systems would be considered to extend the useful life of the home.

 Completing an unfinished basement or converting a garage to living space are common examples of adapting a portion of the home to a new use.
 Other items that can raise the basis in your home are special assessments for local improvements like sidewalks or curbs and money spent to restore damage from casualty losses not covered by insurance.

 Here’s a simple idea that could save you money years from now.
 Every time you spend money on your home other than the house payment and the utilities, put the receipt or canceled check in an envelope labeled “Home Improvements.”
-Regardless of whether you know if the money would be classified as maintenance or capital improvements, the receipt or cancelled check goes in the envelope.
+Regardless of whether you know if the money would be classified as maintenance or capital improvements, the receipt or canceled check goes in the envelope.

 Years from now, when you have sold your home and you need to report the gain on the property, you or your accountant can go through the envelope and determine which of the expenditures will be adjustments to your basis.